 To create a virtual environment

-- In the left-hand pane of this dialog, click the Virtual Environment node.
+In the left-hand pane of the Add Python Interpreter dialog box, select Virtualenv Environment.
 The following actions depend on whether the virtual environment existed before.

-If New virtual environment is selected:
+If New environment is selected:

-- Specify the location of the new virtual environment in the text field, or click and find location in your file system.
+Specify the location of the new virtual environment in the text field, or click and find location in your file system.
 Note that the directory where the new virtual environment should be located, must be empty!

-- Choose the base interpreter from the drop-down list, or click and find the base interpreter in the your file system.
+Choose the base interpreter from the drop-down list, or click and find the base interpreter in the your file system.

-- Select the Inherit global site-packages check-box if you want to inherit your global site-packages directory.
+Select the Inherit global site-packages check-box if you want to inherit your global site-packages directory.
 This check-box corresponds to the

 --system-site-packagesoption of the virtualenv tool.

-- Select the Make available to all projects check-box, if needed.
+Select the Make available to all projects check-box, if needed.

-If the existing virtual environment is selected:
+If Existing environment is selected:

-- Specify the required interpreter Use the drop-down list, or click and find one in your file system.
+Specify the required interpreter: use the drop-down list, or click and find one in your file system.

-- Select the check-box Make available to all projects, if needed.
+Select the check-box Make available to all projects, if needed.